 Idrin paused in the middle of pressing a clean patch of gauze to the salve she had applied to the man's wound, and looked at him.
 He was in his mid-thirties, dark-eyed and dark-haired, with a short beard growing on his chin; one of the few men who had managed to survive the slaughter at Cair Andros.
 She met his gaze, both startled and touched by his thoughtfulness.

 "There is no need to apologise," she said smoothly.
 "Speaking of it will unburden your heart."
 She placed a bandage over the pad of gauze and began wrapping it around his head.
 "I am not unused to such tales.
 It comes with being a healer.
 And growing up in a household of men, one is bound to hear of such things."
-It was quite true: more often than not her brothers and cousins preferred not to talk of the gruesome elements of battle in her presence, forgetting that her being a healer meant her inevitable acquaintance with such, but however guarded their tales of battle might be, even their tongues slipped at times.
+It was quite true: more often than not her brothers and cousins preferred not to talk of the gruesome elements of battle in her presence, forgetting that her being a healer meant her inevitable acquaintance with such.
+Still, however guarded their tales of battle might be, even their tongues slipped at times.
 The image of cool grey eyes and the semblance of laughter gliding into her thought made her recall that they were not the only ones who had occasionally indulged her interest.
 The memory brought a brief twinge of sadness with it.

-One corner of the man's mouth quivered.
+One corner of the wounded man's mouth before her quivered.
 Idrin tied the bandage in a neat knot and looked at him again, this time surveying the long wound beneath the ribcage she had previously treated and sewn.

 "Rest," she advised as she rose from her chair, her tone gentle.
 The soldier closed his eyes, and she turned to the tray on the night-table, picking it up and carrying it to one of the tiered shelves placed along the walls away from the beds.
 Once its contents were stored in their rightful place, the used bandages and gauze discarded into the nearby disposal basket, she took the tray to the adjacent storage-room to be washed and returned to the sick hall, a cup in her hands.

 She made her way to a bed near the narrow window.
-The young man lain on it turned to her as she stopped by him, and his eyes fixed on the cup.
+The young man lying on it turned to her as she stopped by him, and his eyes fixed on the cup.

 "This will take the pain and bring sleep," she explained and slipped a hand under his head, helping him lift it.
 He drank from the cup slowly, emptying it in four long sips, and lowered his head onto the pillow once more.